 Older design (Pre 1970) 15” stock steel wheels will not fit.
 14” wheels even with a 5”x5” bolt pattern will not fit your car.
 Please make sure you are clear on this subject BEFORE you order.
 Thank you.

-Kits come with either an 11.625” or 11.850” (1.29” thick) rotor based on application by year with standard 5”x5” GM lug pattern.
+Kits come with a 1.29” thick and either an 11.625” or 11.850”diameter rotor based on application by year with standard 5”x5” GM lug pattern, or an optional extra cost custom bolt pattern (5″x4.75″, 5″x4.5″, 5″x5.5″, etc.).
+Provided rotors are aftermarket/remanufactured and should have a “clean up pass” done on them to ensure they are as true as possible for fitment and operation.
 Bearings and seals are provided to match.
-Using new modern rotors provides you with updated roller bearings and modern seals.
+Using modern rotors provides you with updated roller bearings and modern seals.

 Calipers and Pads